article

 You can have a couple of groups of target customers.
 Make a separate customer profile for each segment.

-Define functional, social, emotional, and supporting jobs and take context into account.
+Define functional, social, emotional, and supporting jobs and consider the context.

-Include problems, obstacles, risks, negative experiences and prioritize by pain severity.
+Include problems, obstacles, risks, and negative experiences and prioritize them by pain severity.

-Consider relevancy and importance of gains for your customers.
+Consider the relevance and importance of gains for your customers.

-It’s almost impossible to cover all the existing customers’ pains or gains, so focus on the most crucial ones instead.
+Covering all the existing customers’ pains and gains is almost impossible, so focus on the most crucial ones instead.

 Conclusion

-The key to a successful product launch is pretty simple – understand your customers and which value they gain from your product.
-The Value Proposition Canvas will guide you on the way to creating a solution that covers users’ needs and values.
-Start with an essential research stage and go on with outlining jobs, pains, and gains.
+The key to a successful product launch is pretty simple: understand your customers and the value they gain from your product.
+The value proposition framework will guide you in creating a solution that covers users’ needs and values.
+Start with an essential research stage and outline jobs, pains, and gains.

-If you feel your product hasn’t worked out as expected or you’re just on the initial stage with your startup, then drop us a line.
+If you feel your product hasn’t worked out as expected or you’re just in the initial stage of your startup, then drop us a line.
 Our team will help you build your business and product in a way that addresses your customer needs.

-In the next articles, we’ll cover more about the product segment of Value Proposition Canvas and explain how to find a problem-solution fit.
-So stay tuned for more updates and or subscribe to our newsletter for more tips!
+In the next articles, we’ll cover how to use value proposition canvas’ product segment and explain how to find a problem-solution fit.
+So stay tuned for more updates, and subscribe to our newsletter for more tips!

 Did you like the article?